Bestbynature/Bestbynature/README.md

 <!--###  -->

 Hi there 👋!
-My name is Damilare and I am currently honing my skills to become a full Stack Developer at Microverse.
+My name is Damilare and I am a full Stack Developer, trained at Microverse.
 ---
 <table>
     <tr>